This service helps you avoid sunburn. Hourly UV index forecast

-This service is completely free, but requires a lot of time and effort for development.
+The site needs your help to keep getting better.
+Please support us by purchasing full access.
 It would be nice if more people used the website.
 Please use the social networking buttons to let your friends know about sunburnmap.com.

 How accurate is the website’s data and how can it be used?

 This site calculates the maximum sun exposure, based on maximum UV index and skin type.
 This is only for informational purposes.
 We are not responsible for any misinterpretation or misuse of the website content.
 You use this service at your own risk.
-If you wish to use material from this site, please get in touch with us via the Contact form.

 Busting myths about sunburns as part of skin cancer prevention